jupyter/jupyter-drive/README.md

 # First launch

-On first launch the application will ask you for the authorisation to access your google drive. it only ask for the permission to create new files or acess the files it has created.
+On first launch, the application will ask you for the authorization to access your files on Google Drive.
+It only asks for permission to create new files or access files it has created or that you manually open with this application.

-The request pop-up look like the following:
+The request pop-up looks like the following:

 ![](img/auth.png)

-Clicking ok will open a google auth pop-up, you will see that the application name appear to be `coLaboratory`.
+Clicking ok will open a Google Oauth pop-up.
+You will see that the application name appears as `coLaboratory`.
 Keep that in mind if you want to revoke access at a later point.

 ![](img/popup.png)

-Once you click `Accept` you should be able to start creating new notebooks on your google drive, and the the existing one created by this application
+Once you click `Accept` you should be able to start creating new notebooks on Google Drive, and open existing ones created by this application.